elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-b2]

 Then with the second I cut the halfs in half.
+Many times over, put some music on.

 ![tower][tower-b3]

 To hold the cord I needed to have a hole near the end of the threaded rod.

-The idea is to have the outer nut pinch the cords in the hole, while I can use the inner nut to adjust the **effective length** of the bars.
+The idea is to have the outer nut pinch the cords in the hole, while I can use the inner nut to adjust bar length.

 ![tower][tower-c0]